Community Detection in Weighted Multilayer Networks with Ambient Noise: Model and Inference

-{ \Expec_{ R (\Zb, \Cb )} } Though it enables efficient inference, ``typical" MF VI is limited by its assumption of strong factorization and does not capture posterior dependencies between latent variables arising amongst multilayered networks.
-Hierarchical Variational Inference (HVI) provides a natural framework for the two-layered latent structure for multilayer networks.
-A natural hierarchy is induced in \texttt{SBANM} by the assumption that all but one block are under the umbrella of \textit{signal}, while a single block is classified as noise.
-HVI augments variational approximations with priors on its parameters: this assumption allows joint clustering of blocks and their signal-noise differentiation as the \textit{superstructure}.
+Variational EM (VEM) is a demonstrably effective method to estimate SBM and more efficient than other approaches (such as MCMC) \cite{mariadassou2010,nowicki_snijders}.
+Daudin et al. introduced using VEM for binary SBMs (\cite{Daudin2008}.
+Mariadassou et al. used a similar method for weighted graphs \cite{mariadassou2010}.
+Though it enables efficient inference, MF VI is limited by its assumption of strong factorization and does not capture posterior dependencies between latent variables arising amongst multilayered networks.
+Hierarchical variational inference (HVI) provides a natural framework for the two-layered latent structure for multilayer networks.
+A hierarchy is induced in \texttt{SBANM} by the assumption that all but one block are categorized as \textit{signal}, while a single block is designated as noise.
+HVI augments variational approximations with priors on its parameters: this assumption allows joint clustering of blocks and their signal-noise differentiation.

 We use a similar approach to that originally used in Daudin et al. \cite{Daudin2008}.
-The latent variable of interest is the membership allocation matrix $\Zb$, which is a $n \times Q$ matrix where each row $\{\Zb_i\}_{i \le n}$ contains $Q-1$ zeros and a single 1 that represents membership at that given entry.
-We introduce indicator $\Cb$ to determine if a block $q$ is signal or noise $NB$. $\Cb$ is a vector of length $Q$ whose values $C_q$ are 0 or 1.
-The main difference between our's and previous approaches is that joint approximate conditional distributions of $\Zb$ and $\Cb$ are modeled instead of just $\Zb$:
+The latent variable of interest is the membership allocation matrix $\mathcal Z$, which is a $n \times Q$ matrix where each row $\{\mathcal Z_i\}_{i \le n}$ contains $Q-1$ zeros and a single one that represents membership at that given entry.
+We introduce indicator $\Cb$ of length $Q$ whose values $C_q$ are 0 or 1 to determine if a block $q$ is signal or noise $NB$.